Brian-Afariebor/BASECode/README.md

 ## Origin

-When I was younger, I had the idea of making a programming language--a language like assembly, but easier to write---and of course easier to interpret, as I had no idea how a compiler worked.
-BASECode was the language I chose to make.
+When I was younger, I had the idea of making a programming language--a language like assembly, but easier to write, and a bit higher-level.

-## How to Use

-BASECode can run code with any extension, but .bc is the prefered extension.

-The mini shell environment should help you from there---here are some commands:

-add CODE_NAME FILE_PATH: Adds the code at FILE_PATH to the list of code to run.
-Is saved as CODE_NAME.

-add CODE_NAME: Directs the user to get the file CODE_NAME to be turned into code.
-Code is saved as CODE_NAME.

-run CODE_NAME: Runs the code CODE_NAME: Prints any errors it had.

-parse CODE_NAME: Returns the tokens the interpeter sees.

-format CODE_NAME: Prints the code, but formatted.
-Does not do indentation.

 ## Examples
-BASECode is a sort of "mashup" of some of my favorite languages.

-Here's Hello World:
+Here are some examples of BASECode:

 ### Hello World
 ```
-main Main
+mn Main

-  out string_start Hello, World string_end
+  out "Hello, World!";

-  end NULL
+  end 0;
 ```

-### Fibonacci Program

-Note: Will run indefinitely.
+### 99 Bottles of Beer
 ```
-enable IGNORE_EMPTY_LINES
 mn Constants

-    set a int 0
-    set b int 1
+  set Start 99;

+fn Loop

+  if Start 0

+    jmp function::End;

+  else

+    out Start;
+    out " bottles of beer on the wall,\n";
+    out Start;
+    out " bottles of beer.\n";
+    out "Take one down, and pass it around,\n";
+    set Start - Start 1);
+    out Start;
+    out " bottles of beer.";

+fn End

+  out "No more bottles of beer on the wall,\n";
+  out "No more bottles of beer.\n";
+  out "Go to the store, and buy some more,\n";
+  out "99 bottles of beer...";

+  ret 0;

 mn Main

-    out a
-    out str_s , str_e
-    out b
-    out str_s \ n str_e
-    set a + a b )
-    set b a
-    jmp main::Main
-disable IGNORE_EMPTY_LINES
+  call function::Loop;

+  end 0;

 ```